 Tournaments, amateur and professional leagues, and even friendly games use the handicap rule.
 You might be wondering how does it work?
 Well, let us take a look at handicap bowling.

-This handicap score is added to the bowler’s average score, which is considered their total score.
-This helps them achieve a better score and a better chance at winning.
+This handicap score is added to the bowler’s average score, considered their total score.
+This helps them achieve a better score and a better chance of winning.

-However, do not expect that you will surely win if you choose players with greater handicap scores in your team.
+However, do not expect you will surely win if you choose players with greater handicap scores in your team.
 That is not how it works.
-Handicap teams do not have any excessive advantage over other teams.
-The trick is to choose the players with the highest bowling averages because their skills will increase your winning chances.
+Handicap teams do not have any undue advantage over other teams.
+The trick is choosing the players with the highest bowling averages because their skills will increase your chances of winning.

 The whole purpose of this rule is to make the game of bowling competitive and enjoyable for the players by providing everyone with an equalization tool in the form of a handicap score.